BastienDuplessier/angry_cuisine_nerd/README.md

 First, make sure you have OCaml ('>= 4.11') and Opam installed.
 Then after downloading the sources, go to the project directory and install the dependencies with the command `make install-deps`.

+> If some updates to `preface` or `yocaml` are not taken into account, feel free to remove the dependencies (`opam remove preface yocaml yocaml_unix`) before re-running the command call.

 - Now you can run `make build` to build the generator.
 It will produce a binary `src/angry_generator.exe`.
 - Running `./src/angry_generator.exe` will build the website into `_site/_`.
 - You can use `make server` in order to launch the sad `python simple server` on the generated website.